 Opportunity for achievement, motivation, and development of independence and self-concept influence the learning of the child.

 The quality of nutrition before and after birth will affect the health of the child and also his/her academic achievement.

-It, therefore, follows that to achieve the maximum intellectual development of the child, it is important to enrich the experimental environments of the child before birth and in both the early and later years of the child’s life.
+It, therefore, follows that to achieve the maximum intellectual development of the child, it is important to enrich the experimental environments of the child before birth. a

 Classroom implication: Teachers’ focus

 - The classroom teacher needs to understand the joint influences of heredity and environment on intellectual development.
 This understanding will enable him not to take extreme hereditarian or environmentalist views that will affect his attitudes toward the pupils.